 - Read US State Department Travel Warnings and Consular Information Sheets.

 - Students are encouraged to read the US State Department Students Abroad safety website.

-- For international trips, students are registered with the US Embassy in destination country.
+- For international programs, students are registered with the US Embassy in destination country.

-- All trips have staff/faculty advisors who accompany the group at all time in case of an emergency.
+- All programs have staff/faculty advisors who accompany the group at all time in case of an emergency.

-- Trips follow AU policies to deal with personal, national or international emergencies.
+- Programs follow AU policies to deal with personal, national or international emergencies.

-- All trip leaders are provided with an international GSM cellphone in order to be in contact with AU staff on-call 24 hours a day.
+- All program leaders are provided with an international GSM cellphone in order to be in contact with AU staff on-call 24 hours a day.

 - Parents can contact American University Public Safety in the case of emergency:

-- Participants will be provided detailed emergency contact information in their trip itinerary prior to departure.
+- Participants will be provided detailed emergency contact information in their program itinerary prior to departure.